-As at 31 March 2022 the Group has a prepayment for construction materials to TechnoNicol, the company under common control, with Inflection in amount of \$6,522 (2021: prepayment \$7,218)
+As at 30 June 2022 the Group has a nil outstanding balances with TechnoNicol, the company under common control, with Inflection (2021: prepayment \$7,218).

 (c) Compensation of key management

 Key management are the Group's directors.
 Compensation awarded to key management comprised: